jrs-innovation-center/react-todomvc/README.md

 ## Step 5 - delete item

+* When the delete button is clicked we want to tell the app state to remove the item

 ## Step 6 - show active item count

 ## Step 7 - filter active items